portugal d7 visa 2022 guide free eligibility test

 Entire family is eligible Entire family is eligible

-Portugal permanent residency and pathway to Portuguese citizenship
+Pathway to permanent residency and citizenship

 Family reunification